New – We now offer combed top to the list of processing services!! Please see below.

 When sending washed fiber, do not rinse in hair conditioner or fabric softener.
 They only coat the fiber and leave perfumes that I am allergic to.
 I will “condition” the fiber before processing with the best conditioner of all, good old water, mixed 10 to 1 with a water soluable anti-static oil.
 Clean fiber without oily residues processes the best.
 If you feel the need to cut the soap, use a little vinegar in the final rinse.

-I raise animals also, and expect some vegetable matter (VM) in the fiber, but fiber with "a lot" of VM will be an additional $1.00 per pound to help cover the cost of reclothing the carding machine prematurely.
-Fiber with excessive amounts of VM will be refused
+I raise animals also, and expect some vegetable matter (VM) in the fiber, but fiber with “a lot” of VM will be an additional $5.00 per pound to help cover the cost of reclothing the carding machine prematurely.
+Fiber with excessive amounts of VM will be refused and will result